Shopify/handy/README.md

 * Unity 2022.1.23 or later
 * Meta Quest (1, 2, or Pro)

-If you've never built and installed a Unity project on a Meta Quest headset, start by reading the [beginner's guide](https://github.com/Shopify/handy/blob/main/BEGINNER_GUIDE.md).
+If you've never built and installed a Unity project on a Meta Quest headset, start by reading the [beginner's guide](https://github.com/Shopify/handy/blob/main/BEGINNERS_GUIDE.md).
 It will walk you through everything you need to do!

+We wrote it with the hope that people that don't have a technical background can run this project too.

 ## Optimized Workflow